spot-priority/spot-priority.github.io/README.md

 ## Overview

-The SPOT Framework is designed to help teams quickly prioritize tasks, especially during incident handling, system design, or development workflows.
+The SPOT Framework is a rapid decision-making tool inspired by medical triage.
+It helps engineers quickly assess, prioritize, and act on tasks, ensuring focus on what matters most in critical situations.
+Instead of ranking tasks exhaustively, SPOT filters them step-by-step until the next essential action is clear..
 The framework breaks down task prioritization into four simple, actionable steps:

-1. **Swift** - Quickly evaluate the urgency of tasks.
+1. **Survey** - Quickly assess all tasks to identify critical issues.
-2. **Prioritize** - Rank tasks based on impact and importance.
+2. **Prioritize** - Focus on tasks with the highest urgency.
-3. **Optimize** - Refine the execution of prioritized tasks for efficiency.
+3. **Optimize** - Choose tasks that offer the greatest return on effort.
-4. **Triage** - Address any ambiguity by revisiting prioritization.
+4. **Take Action** - Act immediately on the most important tasks.

 ## Key Features